 United Airlines has begun to roll out luxury car transfers for a handful of United’s most premium flyers while transferring with tight connections at Houston Intercontinental Airport.
 The service is reserved for Global Service members who have extremely tight connections at IAH and is 100% by random.
-The two Mercedes (one sedan & one SUV) cannot be reserved but instead will be deployed based on need determined by United.
+The two Mercedes (one sedan & one SUV), which may have acquired a mobile roadworthy certificate, cannot be reserved but instead will be deployed based on need determined by United.

 Mary Clark, A United Spokeswoman explained the serviced when it was first announced this week.